-- xiv) In our opinion and according to the information and explanation given to us, the company has made private placement of shares during the year and it has complied with the requirements of section 42 of the Companies Act, 2013 and Rules framed there under.
-The company has utilized the said funds for the purpose for which is has been raised. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable. - xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.
+- xiv) In our opinion and according to the information and explanation given to us, during the year the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
+Therefore, provisions of clause 3(xiv) of CARO are not applicable. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable. - xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.